UMiamiLibraries/courses-and-workshops/README.md

 -  Heard Library at Vanderbilt University: [https://github.com/HeardLibrary](https://github.com/HeardLibrary)

-The repository was created by Tim Norris with help and inspiriation from many others including Elizabeth Fish, Angela Clark, and all the students who have participated in the seminar.
+The repository was created by Tim Norris with help and inspiriation from many others including Elizabeth Fish, Angela Clark, and all the students, faculty, and staff who have participated in the seminar.

 ---